24HOURSMEDIA/docker-dxstack1-synced/README.md

 A full stack of software running in a docker container mainly for php-developers.
 The stack contains nginx, php-fpm, mariadb i.e. mysql, redis and memcached running on centos 7.

 Your mysql and application data stay on the host, so you can easily discard the container (or replace with a new version) without data loss.

+The stack features NFS to local synced directories, boosting performance for composer projects such as Symfony 2 and 3.

 ## For who is docker-dxstack1-synced?